wikimedia/mediawiki/DEVELOPERS.md

 **Windows users**:

-We recommend [configuring Docker to use the Windows Subsystem for Linux (WSL)](https://docs.docker.com/desktop/wsl/#best-practices).
-This will result in performance improvements.
+We recommend [configuring Docker to use the Windows Subsystem for Linux (WSL)](https://docs.docker.com/desktop/wsl) for performance improvements.
+If you do enable it, ensure the MediaWiki files in the next step are stored in the Linux filesystem, as described in the [best practices](https://docs.docker.com/desktop/wsl/best-practices) page.

 ### 2. Download MediaWiki files